julienq/flexo/README.md

 ### New in v0.2.1 (in progress)

+* **Urn.picks** to pick n items at once;
-* reviewed custom events so that they are not stored on objects themselves, including being able to listen to all notifications of a given type;
+* reviewed custom events so that they are not stored on objects themselves;
+  this also allows to listen to all notifications of a given type;
 * **intersperse** for arrays;
 * **remove** for urn;
 * **timeout** for promises;